 When kids are on medication and use prescription drugs for any of their diagnoses, it is important for parents and doctors to explain the drugs and its purpose to the child, ensuring the child understands why he or she is on medication and how the prescription drug can help certain symptoms.

-Kaitlin Bell Barnett’s book uses research and personal narratives to explore how medications during childhood have a long-lasting impact, even affecting one’s sense of self into adulthood.
+Barnett's book explores how medications during childhood have a long-lasting impact, even affecting one's sense of self in adulthood.